mohamedasad10/FintionBanking/README.md

 # BankingApp
 ## Overview
-**BankingApp** is a simple yet functional command-line banking system built in Java.
+**FintionBanking** is a simple yet functional command-line banking system built in Java.
 It allows users to:
 - Create accounts
 - Deposit and withdraw funds